sebsto/xcodeinstall/README.md

 🍺  /opt/homebrew/Cellar/xcodeinstall/0.1: 6 files, 22.3MB, built in 2 minutes 35 seconds
 ```

+I chose to compile the tool from source code, installation takes 2-3 minutes on an Apple Silicon machine.

 Once installed, it is in the path, you can just type `xcodeinstall` to start the tool.

 ## How to use